williamroque/Paperstack/README.md

 - Any other goals or roadmap items listed in the [Project Notes](./notes.org).

 Note that contributions should follow PEP 8 as closely as possible (though not strictly enforced), docstrings should follow the [Numpy format](https://numpydoc.readthedocs.io/en/latest/format.html), and that, in general, simple, flat, and scalable code is strongly encouraged.

+A special thanks to [Dr. Mosenkov](https://physics.byu.edu/department/directory/mosenkov) for conceiving and co-creating this project.

 ## License